AnaliaRio/Recipe-finder/README.md

 ## Description 📄

 This project is a recipe finder app built using React and calling the REST API <a href="https://www.themealdb.com/api.php" target="_blank">TheMealDB</a>.
-This is app that every cuisine connoisseur wants to use! 👩‍🍳
+This is the perfect app for every cuisine connoisseur out there! 👩‍🍳

 ## Preview 👁